razzacktiger/Customer-Support-Agent-/README.md

 - Node.js 18+ installed
 - npm or yarn package manager
-- API keys for the services you want to use
+- API keys for the services you want to use (OpenAI, Google Gemini, Pinecone, etc.)

 ### 1. Clone the Repository